ALShum/rwunderground/README.md

 * `webcam`: live webcam image URLS
 * `yesterday`: historical weather information for yesterday

+### Supporting Functions
+* `lookup_airport`: Look up airport codes if you plan on looking up weather data using airport locations.

 ## History
 After a location is set, weather history is available using `history`.